Glossary of Terms

 A hard stop exception indicating an issue that requires resolution before submitting the Travel Request or Expense Report.
 For example, entering personal time in the Request Header without attaching a business-only cost comparison.

 The programming in Concur that triggers an audit flag on the Travel Request or Expense Report.

-The various travel agent fees charged by CTM.
+The travel agency fees charged by CTM.

 A travel advance issued through Concur from an approved Travel Request or a cash withdrawal on the UA travel card.

 The travel agency hired by UA to manage the booking portion of Concur and provide full travel booking services (GDS and non-GDS).

 The primary PI/Researcher approver for restricted funding as assigned in Banner form FTMFUND.